ayush-2810/Auto-complete-program/README.md

 Input -: do dont no not note notes -1
 Let word given for auto completion be -: no
 Output -: no not note notes

+Auto_complete program : This file contains the whole program for the auto compeletion for the given word.